MalakAlaa2004/Car_Type_Classification_Description/README.md

 For a detailed breakdown of the methodology, architectural explanations (with diagrams and citations), in-depth comparative analysis, and discussion on the 10-class and 20-class trials, please refer to the final academic report:

 *   **[Car_Classification_Documentation.pdf](Car_Classification_Documentation.pdf)**
-    *   *Note: This file is the comprehensive, professional PDF generated for the final submission.*